pcu4dros/promotions/README.md

   on core functionality.
 - Better Performance -> No unnecessary abstractions slowing things down.
-- More Control -> We can decide when and how to introduce dependencies, rather than being forced into a framework.
+- More Control -> We can decide when and how to introduce dependencies, rather than being forced into a framework. (go has become really strong in this specific area)
 - Easier Maintenance -> Fewer libraries mean fewer breaking changes and dependency upgrades in the future.
 - Security Benefits -> Fewer dependencies mean fewer potential vulnerabilities